|Author:||Sharon Goldwater, Ida Szubert, Henry S. Thompson|

 In : 3+4 Out: 7

 Now open lab3.py in the editor (File -> Open...) and run the code by clicking the green arrow button on the main menu bar.
-If you see a dialogue window the first time you click the arrow, please leave all options as default can click Run.
+If a dialogue window pops up the first time you click the arrow, please leave all options as default and click Run in that window.

 What happened?
 Can you see which lines of code in lab3.py generated the text output you got?